symfony/symfony-docs/cookbook/form/create_form_type_extension.rst

 -----------------------------------

 The goal of your extension is to display nice images next to file inputs (when the underlying model contains images).
-For that purpose, let's assume that you use an approach similar to the one described in :doc:`How to handle File Uploads with Doctrine </cookbook/doctrine/file_uploads>`: you have a Media model with a file property (corresponding to the file field in the form) and a path property (corresponding to the image path in the
+For that purpose, suppose that you use an approach similar to the one described in :doc:`How to handle File Uploads with Doctrine </cookbook/doctrine/file_uploads>`: you have a Media model with a file property (corresponding to the file field in the form) and a path property (corresponding to the image path in the